 Litha, aka the Summer Solstice, is almost here—time to get naked and light a big fire.
-Watch the livestream here!
 Summer and the Summer Solstice are finally here!
-Also called Midsummer or Litha, the summer solstice marks the high point of the sun’s arc across the sky in the Northern Hemisphere.
-We are treated to … Read more
+Also called Midsummer, Summer Solstice marks the high point of the sun’s arc across the sky in the Northern Hemisphere.
+At Litha we are treated to the longest days and the … Read more

 Where Ostara embraces symbols of Nature’s return to life and the vitality of the flora and fauna world, Beltane brings that focus to the world of humans.
 Sex and sexuality are at the forefront of much of this Sabbats symbolism.